Chrisandyu/biomorphs/README.md

 Each creature is defined by a genome of 9 integers/genes
 A recursive tree is drawn from those genes that branches left and right
-You can artificially select which creature breeds the next.
+You can artificially select which creature breeds the next

 ## The genes